 And then Sweet Caroline starts.

 Momentarily replenished by this musical shot of adrenaline, you find it from somewhere deep within your soul (and diaphragm) to hack out one more.
 Then that really is it.
 Your vocal cords are shredded.
-You can barely stand up, and the best part is that you’ve got a grin the width of North America plastered across your face.
 Staggering to the bar, you all order a pint of water (ice is essential here) and make your way to the cold, sweet relief of the street outside.
 You then spend half an hour standing around with your friends, catching your breath, making a fuss about how hot it is inside, and shouting at each other because your ears are ringing.
 You always end up staying outside for fifteen minutes too long so that by the time you’ve finished moaning about how hot you are, it’s time to moan about how cold you are and you all traipse back inside to warm up.

 A gig in a pub isn’t a monumental event.
 Five blokes in a band getting the words wrong to Get Lucky or missing the introduction to Town Called Malice isn’t exactly Queen-at-Wembley-Stadium calibre.
 It’s not meant to be.
 That doesn’t mean it isn’t special.

-Everyone has their own set of stresses.
-But for one evening every once in a while, a load of people with their individual sets of stresses gathers under one roof, buys a drink and maybe has a couple too many.
-They leave their worries at the door on the way in, and they sing and shout and dance like it’s the end of the world.
-Nobody is thinking about the next day, when you’ll be speaking at least two octaves lower because you’ll have lost your voice somewhere around Dakota.
+Everyone has their own stress.
+But for one evening every once in a while, a load of people gather under one roof, and then nobody is thinking about the next day, when you’ll be speaking at least two octaves lower because you’ll have lost your voice somewhere around Dakota.
 All that matters is being with friends in that moment and having a laugh.

 I’m not oblivious to the state of things, I am in no way glossing over the atrocious events that have happened over the months.
 What I’m saying is that these circumstances have forced a lifestyle shift, and a mindset shift along with it.
 Namely, an appreciation for the smaller things and the acknowledgement that nobody has their lives completely together.
-Nobody has got it sorted, that isn’t how it works.
-You’re not meant to.
 What matters is having friends to laugh with and muddle through it together, focusing on the present and hopefully having a bit of fun along the way.